gigasquid/jruby_semantic_web_examples/README.md

 * example_10.rb: Tutorial 10 - Demonstrate a container
 * example_11.rb: Tutorial 11 - More on literals

+Also examples of querying DBPedia with
+* query_dbpedia_example.rb : German Musicians with a birth place of Berlin
+* query_dbpedia_geo_example.rb:  Places nearby the White House
+* query_dbpedia_example2.rb: Musical Artist Sopranos with the hometown as the US

 ## Running

 Run the examples with jruby